 The Southeast I-25 corridor of Douglas, Arapahoe and Denver Counties is becoming the dominant economic

 center of Colorado and a clear leader in creating new partnerships and coalitions to respond to issues of

 growth, transportation, community enterprise housing, workforce development, and quality of life.

-Douglas County is at the forefront of this bustling economic environment with leading employers such as Lucent
+Douglas County is at the forefront of this bustling economic environment with leading employers.

 Major outdoor attractions include Pike National Forest offering fun and exciting camping, fishing,